libsmelt/libsmelt/README.md

   machine model.
 If not set, the value given by `gethostname` will be used.
 - `SMLT_TOPO`: The topology to be returned from the Simulator.
-If not set, `adaptivetree-nomm-shuffle-sort` will be used.
+If not set, `adaptivetree-shuffle-sort` will be used.
 Note that this will only be used if the call to `smlt_topology_create` uses `NULL` as topology name.